 “Boston sucks.”
 Rogaine had failed to cure his baldness and his rug was slipping off his head.

 “Keep it clean.”
 Aunt Jane sensed the water boiling in my pot.
 Her hand clasped mine.
 The message was to let it go.

 “Don’t tell me what to do, old lady.”
 He smelled of Budweiser.
 It was a cheap beer for the masses.
 They didn’t sell that slop at Lincoln Center.

 “Old?”
 The word body-checked Jane harder than ‘fuck’.

 “Old like Gerry Cheevers.”
 The rug-wearer knew his hockey and his friend laughed at his quip.

 “Nice wig, You look like Ron Dugay’s brother.”
 The bald guy never saw me flick the gloves.

-I heard a ring when the wrapped pennies stuck his temple.
-He was out cold.
+I heard a ring when the wrapped pennies stuck his temple and knocked him out cold.
 Jane covered her mouth.
 Her smile was too wide for her fingers, even though the Bruins were losing 4-2.

 Outside in the winter air Jane asked, “So what is better?
 Hockey or opera?”

 “Hockey is hockey.”
 I shrugged and pointed to Carmine’s station wagon.